Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

+Hamas said Monday it will release the bodies of four of 28 deceased Israeli captives, though it was not immediately clear when the rest would be sent back to Israel.
+Israel said it has released more than 1,900 Palestinian prisoners as part of the Gaza ceasefire deal.

-Speaking to parliament, Israeli Prime Minister Benjamin Netanyahu declared he was “committed to this peace," raising hopes that the ruinous war, which triggered other conflicts in the Middle East and had left scores of captives in militant hands, might come to an end.
-But fundamental questions remain over when and how.
+Speaking to parliament, Israeli Prime Minister Benjamin Netanyahu declared he was “committed to this peace," raising hopes that the ruinous war, which triggered other conflicts in the Middle East, might come to an end.
+But fundamental questions remain over when and how, whether Hamas will disarm and who will govern Gaza.

 Cheering crowds greeted buses of released prisoners in the West Bank and Gaza, while families and friends of the hostages gathered in a square in Tel Aviv, Israel, cried out with joy and relief as news arrived that the captives were free.